Your search results

 Coffee – I am a coffee snob and below are my recommendation for the best places to get your caffeine fix.

-• Café Bohio – Probably the best coffee in town but also the most expensive.
+• Café Bohio – Probably the best coffee in town.
 Located right on the main strip.

-Beer – check out the local craft beer at Puddle Fish (Jaco Walk), the Beer House, Jaco Bar and the Green Room.
+Beer – check out the local craft beer at the Beer House, Eremita Tap Room, Jaco Bar and the Green Room.

-Jaco Walk – This is a new outdoor plaza with great atmosphere and a number of REALLY good dining options like Tsunami Sushi, Graffiti, Side Street, a gourmet hamburger restaurant, a brewery, champagne and cigar bar, and a number of desert options.
+Jaco Walk –This is an outdoor plaza with great atmosphere and a number of REALLY good dining options like Tsunami Sushi, Graffiti, Hola India, Hartley Ranch Steak House, and a number of desert options.

 Grocery Stores – First a word about the stores.
 If you start purchasing everything you are accustomed to purchase in North America, then you will be surprised upon check-out how expensive everything is because it is probably imported.
 However, if you shop for local products especially fruits and vegetables then it can be quite cheap.

-• Mas X Menos – Down town by the bank (walking distance).
-This is the BEST market in Jaco to buy your groceries at.
+• Mas X Menos – Downtown by the bank (walking distance).
+This is the BEST market in Jaco to buy your groceries.

-• Farmers Market – This is only on Fridays and located by the soccer field on the south end of town.
+• Farmers Market – This is only on Thursday evening and Friday morning and located by the soccer field on the south end of town.
 They have fresh vegetables and fruit directly from the farmers.
 Look for the Mennonite Family that has baked goods and amazing granola.

 Entertainment & Night Life